-- Focusing deeply on all of the signals the person is sending out and understanding what the person is saying in the context of a particular situation.
+- Understanding what the person is saying in the context of a particular situation

-- Developing and sustaining awareness of how your responses land with the other person.
+- Sustaining an awareness of how your responses land with the other person

-An observer sees the big picture because they’re positioned outside of the action, and that’s where the coach is.
-Sharing information from that vantage point can be enormously helpful to the problem-solver.
+A coach sees the big picture because they’re positioned outside of the action.
+Providing an engaged response, from an outside vantage point, can be enormously helpful to the problem solver.

-Clarifying: When things have gotten unfocused, clarifying allows the coach to bring them into focus by adding more specifics.
+When things have gotten unfocused, clarifying allows the coach to bring them back into focus by adding more specifics.

 Articulating is similar to clarifying, and uses similar language, but it has a different goal.
 Rather than helping them find their way back when they’re off course, articulating puts together what the person has already assembled, and connects all the dots, to help them move forward.

-Reminders of statements previously made (or written by the person in their project documents) can be useful when articulating.
+Reminders of statements previously made can be useful when articulating.

-- “What if we step back and give it a larger frame/context.
-What would you say then?”
+- “Let’s step back and give it a larger frame.”

 When listening, humans are prone to distraction and understanding what is said in their personal context.